 6.48.1 Applicability to language

-The vulnerability documented in ISO/IEC TR 24772-1:2019 clause 6.48 exists in Java as explained below.
+The vulnerability documented in ISO/IEC 24772-1:2024 6.48 exists in Java as explained below.

 The Java Virtual Machine (JVM) does not allow access to random locations in memory, so modifying an already loaded byte code for self-modifying code is not possible from a Java program.
 However, new classes and methods that have not been loaded can be written or modified as a Java program is executing and then loaded.